Chinese foot binding was seen as a sign of sophistication and being upper-class. Women without bound feet had little chance of marrying into nobility.

 So, foot binding was a way for families to increase the odds of their daughters marrying well.
 But other historians have also argued that foot binding meant that the women would be entirely dependant on their fathers and husbands, and thus that it was a way of controlling women.

 Whatever the reason, Chinese foot binding probably persisted for more than 1,000 years, a reminder of how much society can sometimes expect women to suffer for beauty.

 After learning about the gruesome process of Chinese foot binding, learn about why the Chinese used to eat human corpses dipped in honey.
-Then check out these Photos of China before its communist transformation.
+Then check out these photos of China before its transformation under Mao.